Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Run `mount --mkdir /dev/efi_system_partition /mnt/boot` to create and mount the boot partition for Systemd-Boot.

 6b.
-Grub Boot loader.
+GRand Unified Bootloader / GRUB.
 (Easy Mode)</br>
-As of grub version v2.06 r403 the issue where grub would brick some installs is still prominent so for right now:</br>
+As of grub version v2.06 r415 the issue where GRUB would brick some installs is still prominent so for right now:</br>
 DO NOT USE GRUB IF YOU DO NOT WANT A BROKEN INSTALL!!!!

-Run `mount --mkdir /dev/efi_system_partition /mnt/boot/efi` to create amd mount the boot partition for Grub.
+Run `mount --mkdir /dev/efi_system_partition /mnt/boot/efi` to create and mount the boot partition for GRUB.